-About: While attending university for psychology, Justin ventured in to project & product management where he took part in internal products creation for Shaw and IBM.
-He worked on projects with MetaLab on the side starting in 2012 and officially joined the team in 2015 where his formal title is Project Manager which at MetaLab includes product management as a focus.
+About: While attending university for psychology, Justin ventured into project & product management where he took part in internal products creation for Shaw and IBM.
+He worked on projects with MetaLab on the side starting in 2012 and officially joined the team in 2015 where his formal title is Project Manager, which at MetaLab includes product management as a focus.
 He’s worked on and launched products for Fortune 10 companies and startups.
-When not doing this he’s a big fan of running, music festivals, and continuous learning in all things product management.
+When not doing this, he’s a big fan of running, music festivals, and continuous learning in all things product management.

 About MetaLab: MetaLab is an agency focusing on building world-class digital products for companies big and small.
-They focus on A+ design and partnering closely with their clients in strategy, product management, design, and development.
+They focus on A+ design and partner closely with their clients in strategy, product management, design, and development.
 Some notable work from the past few years includes Slack, Notarize, Coinbase, and Sudo with many new, exciting products coming in 2016.

 Date: Tuesday, March 29